CyrilleLeGuerrier/UVM_DV_P1/README.md

 # UVM_DV_P1
-UVM for Verification Part 1 : Fundamentals UDEMY Course by Kumar Khandangle Assignment and Source Codes Variations and modification for studying purposes
+UVM for Verification Part 1 : Fundamentals UDEMY Course by Kumar Khandangle Assignments and Source Codes Variations and modification for studying purposes